Different options to help you in your job search in Japan

 • Everything in the CV + Cover letter Pack

-• Official translation of your diplomas and transcripts (English/Japanese, French/Japanese or German/Japanese)
+• Official translation of your diplomas and transcripts (English/Japanese, French/Japanese or Spanish/Japanese) with a maximum of 3 diplomas

 • Inclusion of equivalence notes (e.g. a 3-year French Bachelor vs. 4-year Japanese Gakushi) in a document accepted by universities and employers